Hiring a DUI Attorney

 • Military Psychologist: Applies psychological theories to military contexts.

 • Cross-Cultural Psychologist: Investigates how culture influences behavior.
-It can sometimes deal with issues such as emotional intelligence.
+It can sometimes deal with cultural issues such as emotional intelligence.

 Each branch and subspecialty applies psychological principles and methodologies to different aspects of human life and activity, offering unique insights and interventions.